fenix92/inDate/README.md

 This add the separator "/", with the event.keyCode (onKeyPress) = 47 and event.keyCode (onKeyUp) = 191
 (check http://www.asquare.net/javascript/tests/KeyCode.html for values)

 The plugin is dealing with the text of the input.
 You can't write letters.
 Only separators and numbers.
-Please also note than the .CSS file is loaded in the script you can modify the link inside (but loading the CSS file normaly is working too !)
+Please also note that the .CSS file is loaded in the script you can modify the link inside (but loading the CSS file normaly is working too !)

 ### Known issue :